-There are 5 very good reasons why you should read on:
+There are many good reasons why you should read on:

-1. The medical cures of the future are at risk
+1. The medical cures of the future at risk

 An area of rainforest the size of a football pitch is destroyed every two seconds - how many potential medical cures are we destroying?